microsoft/java-on-aca-with-ai/quarkus-micronaut/01-build-a-simple-java-application/README.md

 Finally, press `Ctrl+C` to stop the application.

-### Build and deploy the application on Azure Container Apps
+### Build and deploy Micronaut application on Azure Container Apps

 This section shows how to deploy `micronaut-simple-application` to the Azure Container Apps with a jar artifact.